 Address: Fritz-Litzlfelder-Str.
 14, 85614 Kirchseeon

-While it’s called the “Romantic” Bad Tölz Christmas Market, I’d say there is quite a different ambiance than “Romantic” when the Percthen arrive!
-You can expect over 60 “wildlings” at this event.
+While it’s called the “Romantic” Bad Tölz Christmas Market, I’d say there is quite a different ambiance than “Romantic” when the Perchten arrive!
+You can expect over 60 “Wildlings” at this event.

 Krampus and Percthen Local Groups